Tanz0rz/haxe-fmod/fmod-scripts/README.md

 ### Event Enums

-`FmodEventEnum.hx` holds a plain `FmodEventEnum` enum with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.
+If you are using a flow or tool that works better with enums, `FmodEventEnum.hx` holds enum representations of all sounds with additional helper functions that map them back to the path and GUID strings.

-The constants are the cleanest way to use the library in code.
-Enums add a mapping call (`.path()`) on top, so they exist for the places a plain string cannot go: external tools that import Haxe enums, like binding levels to specific songs in LDtk, or exhaustive switch statements where the compiler should catch a missing case.

 ## Setup